 It is on the pricey side.
 It costs more than the Happy Planner I used to use but I have decided it’s worth it.
 It’s so high quality and beautiful

 I also got some fun planner accessories and all of those are nice as well.
-I got one of the ballpoint pens that match the new design, sticky notes, more stickers, a designer sticker book, a snap-in dashboard, and compliment cards.
+I got a lot of great accessories this year to use in my planner.
+I love that so many of the accessories match the designs.

 Overall, I’m glad I switched to the Erin Condren LifePlanner a few years ago and while I enjoyed the PetitePlanner and may use it again at some points, I really love the LifePlanner.
 It’s so popular for good reasons.